UM-Bridge/umbridge/joss/paper.md

 ![UM-Bridge architecture.](umbridge-architecture.png){ width=80% }

-At its core, UM-Bridge consists of an HTTP protocol closely mimicking the mathematical interface, as well as helper libraries for (currently) C++ and Python.
+At its core, UM-Bridge consists of an HTTP protocol closely mimicking the mathematical interface, as well as helper libraries for (currently) C++, R, Python, MUQ and PyMC.
 This approach has a number of benefits:

 - Codes can be coupled across programming languages,
 - Separation of concerns between developers is achieved since proficiency in only one side is needed to implement the interface,